Chi Chongrui

-Chi Zhongrui or Chi Chongrui (迟重瑞 (遲重瑞, Chí Chòngruì); born 23 December 1952) is a Chinese actor famous for his role as Tang Sanzang in the 1986 television series Journey to the West.
+Chi Chongrui (迟重瑞 (遲重瑞, Chí Chòngruì); born 23 December 1952) is a Chinese actor famous for his role as Tang Sanzang in the 1986 television series Journey to the West.

 Biography

 Early life

 Chi was born in a family of Peking opera actors, on December 23, 1952.
 During the Down to the Countryside Movement, he became a sent-down youth and worked in Heilongjiang Production and Construction Corps, then he became a soldier and serving in Yunan.
 He entered China Broadcasting Art Troupe while he leaving the Army, two years later, he was accepted to Shanghai Theater Academy.
 After graduation, he was assigned to China Television Production Center (CTPC) as an actor.